How to improve your website security in just one read

 - If you are storing any sensitive data (customer info., account details, credit cards, etc.), have you performed a security audit on your site?

 Next-level: What are common website security issues and how do you fix them?

 Cross-site Scripting (XSS) attacks are when a hacker injects malicious code into a website.
 Think murder hornet.
 It’s not good.
 That bad code will activate when an unsuspecting user visits the infected page.
 This kind of attack can be bad for both users and site owners alike.

 The main entry point for XSS attacks are forms on your website.
-The most common are comment forms, because the content of the comments are displayed on the site, allowing the malicious code to be displayed as well.
+The most common are comment forms because the content of the comments is displayed on the site, allowing the malicious code to be displayed as well.
 Blog websites and online forums are particularly vulnerable.

 How to prevent it: Ensure that your commenting system “sanitizes” the content of the comments and strips out any potential bad code before it is displayed to the user.